CARES volunteer program

 VOLY will send you customized e-mails with opportunities that may interest you for volunteering, but only if you are sure to check off in the registration process those schools where you're interested in volunteering.

 Please note: do not use Internet Explorer as your browser when using VOLY.
 Use a different browser.
+Please read this entire page, and note the link to FAQ's further down this page.

 The following steps must be completed: